anildwarepo/ChatGPTOnAzure/README.md

 # ChatGPTOnAzure

-A react based web app that uses Azure Functions to connect to Azure Open AI.
+A react based web app that uses Azure Durable Functions to connect to Azure Open AI.
+It also can ingest documents and create a vector index using Azure Cognitive Search.

 ![](webapp-pic.png)